Return to Academic Calendar

 2025-2026 HKIN 482

-Professionalism and Jurisprudence
+Professionalism & Jurisprudence

 Provides an overview of various aspects of professional practice as a kinesiologist.
-Investigates legal issues relating to sport, physical activity, and the health care industry.
+Investigates legal issues relating to sport, physical activity, and the healthcare industry.

 Course Credits: 3